rstudio/rstudio-docker-products/README.md

 rspm subscribe --repo=prod-cran --source=cran
 ```

-## Docker Compose
+## RStudio Team

-We provide a `docker-compose.yml` that could help to spin up default configurations for RStudio products.
+We provide a `docker-compose.yml` that could help to spin up default configurations for RStudio Team (all RStudio products together).

 If you are using this locally you need to setup some hostnames to point to `localhost` in order for some integrations to work fine in your browser.
 In your `/etc/hosts` add one line: